Edward Puttick: First World War

-Following the outbreak of the First World War, Puttick's territorial regiment was designated part of the Samoa Expeditionary Force, which was raised for the Occupation of German Samoa in early August 1914.
+Following the outbreak of the First World War in the summer of 1914, Puttick's territorial regiment was designated part of the Samoa Expeditionary Force, which was raised for the Occupation of German Samoa in early August 1914.
 Now with the rank of captain, he landed at Apia on 29 August.
 The occupation was achieved without loss of life and he spent the next several months on garrison duty before returning to New Zealand in April 1915.
-On his return, he volunteered for the New Zealand Expeditionary Force (NZEF) which was then in the Middle East, preparing for the Gallipoli Campaign.
+On his return, he volunteered for the New Zealand Expeditionary Force (NZEF) which was then in the Middle East, preparing for the Gallipoli campaign.

 On arrival in Egypt, Puttick was posted to the 1st Battalion, New Zealand Rifle Brigade.
 He commanded 'B' Company of the battalion during the Senussi Campaign from January to February 1916, before being transferred to the 2nd Infantry Brigade of the newly formed New Zealand Division.
 He was promoted to major and appointed Staff Captain of the brigade, under the command of Brigadier General William Braithwaite.
 He went with the division to the Western Front in April and remained with the brigade during its settling in period in the Armentieres sector of the front.
 In July, prior to the start of the Somme Offensive, he was transferred back to the Rifle Brigade, and appointed second-in-command of its 4th Battalion.

 Puttick fought in the Battle of Flers-Courcelette in mid-September 1916 and was mentioned in despatches for his leadership and support of his battalion commander, Colonel Charles Melvill, immediately following the battle.
 In December he temporarily commanded the 4th Battalion while Melvill was briefly commander of the 2nd Infantry Brigade.
 In June 1917 he had an extended period as temporary commander of the battalion when, during the Battle of Messines, Melvill was promoted to command of the 1st Infantry Brigade following the death of its previous commander, Brigadier General Charles Henry Brown.
 Puttick led the battalion through the Battle of Passchendaele until November 1917 at which time he was given command of the 3rd Battalion, New Zealand Rifle Brigade.
 Late in the year he was again mentioned in despatches and on 1 January 1918, in recognition of his service in the previous six months, he was awarded the Distinguished Service Order (DSO).

 On 21 March 1918, the Germans began their Spring Offensive and the New Zealand Division was rushed to plug a gap in the front near Colincamps.
 On 27 March, Puttick was wounded in the chest while leading his battalion in an action designed to link up with an Australian brigade in the nearby village of Hébuterne.
 He was evacuated to England for treatment and after recuperating, commanded the New Zealand Rifle Brigade's training camp in Brocton, Staffordshire.
 However, his wounds were such that he was eventually repatriated to New Zealand at the end of the war.